 The Regional Development Manager will drive B2B sales, manage stakeholder relationships, and lead early stages of sales pipeline development in healthcare technology.

-Aidoc is recruiting a Regional Development Manager in the United States.
+Aidoc is recruiting a Senior Sales Development Representative in the United States.
 Join our team!

 - Bachelor's degree in Business, Healthcare Administration, or a related field; advanced degree preferred.